cloudmesh-community/sp19-516-135/project-code/cloudmesh-keys/README.md

 We can encrypt and decrypt files using generated random key.
 The workflow are decribed as following:

 **First step** You need have a public-private key which used to encrypt and decrypt files.
-If you don't have, you can run 'config ssh keygen' to generate a key pair.
+If you don't have, you can run `config ssh keygen` to generate a key pair.
 If you have, you can skip this step.